cuprous-au/sunspec-modbus-codec/README.md

 In this instance, the library could be used along with implementations of Rust's embedded-hal IO library.

 ## Data model
-For each SunSpec model to be exposed by the server, there are three key pieces of information required.

 ### Model specification
 A static description of a single specific SunSpec model, including the counts for any repeating groups.
 This must be static at runtime and is used identically for both reads and writes.
 Critically, this information is sufficient to fully calculate the register layout of the model and its points.

 In Rust-facing interfaces, this is represented by an implementation of the ModelSpec trait.

+### Model list
+A model list is an ordered collection of [Model specification](#model-specification) objects - representing the full set of models exposed by a Modbus server.

+In Rust-facing interfaces, a ModelList implementation can be defined for any arbitrary data structure, and it must expose an iterator over each of its included Models bound to an appropriate Adapter for each of the read and write cases.

-### Read adapter
+### Read/write adapter
-An implementation that can provide a value for each point in a specific model.
-To handle a read operation, one such adapter must be provided for each specification as defined above.
+An implementation that can provide a value or handle an update for each point in a specific model respectively.
+To handle an operation for a given Model list, one such adapter must be provided for each specification as defined above.

+These are provided as Traits, and a Rust consumer of the library can implement this in any way they choose.
+For convenience and compatibility with the interface for C or other programming languages, two standard implementations of the adapters are provided:
+ - The Stateful adapter holds a representation of each point in a struct, and directly gets and sets these values according to requests
+ - The Callback adapter holds function pointers for each method which are directly invoked, allowing more complex custom behaviour in non-Rust languages

-### Write adapter
+### Adapter binding
-An implementation that can handle an update to each point in a specific model.
-Similarly, handling write operations will require an adapter for each specification that supports writes.
-Importantly, this is not all models, since some have only readable points.
+An adapter binding represents the pair of a Model specification with an adapter implementation.
+This is represented by the ReadBinding and WriteBinding enumerations.
+These are explicitly paired to ensure that the register layout is static, and consistent between read and write.

+For Rust-facing interfaces, a binding is expected to be represented by the variant specific to the model being represented.
+For other languages, there is a single Extern variant which allows the adapter to be referenced by void pointer.
+This variant includes the other parameters required to safely cast to the specific implementation and map through to the correct point traversal methods.

 ## Crates
 ### sunspec-gen